Reed Gusciora: Executive leadership

-In July 2019, Gusciora announced that he had been selected as one of 40 mayors to participate in the Bloomberg Harvard City Leadership Initiative, which is an initiative founded by Michael Bloomberg of Bloomberg Philanthropies and three-term mayor of New York City as well as Harvard University.
+In July 2019, Gusciora announced that he had been selected as one of 40 mayors to participate in the Bloomberg Harvard City Leadership Initiative.
 The mission of the program is to inspire and strengthen city leaders as well as equip them with the tools to lead high-performing and innovative cities.

-Politics
+Political views

 Gusciora is a supporter of gay rights and same-sex marriage.
-In December 2006, he publicly acknowledged his homosexuality, thereby becoming the first ever openly gay member of the New Jersey Legislature.
-In January 2012, he was joined by Assemblyman Tim Eustace, the openly gay mayor of Maywood, who was elected to the General Assembly from the 38th District.

-On Governor Chris Christie's opposition to a bill to legalize same-sex marriage in the state, Gusciora stated "Govs.
-Lester Maddox and George Wallace would have found allies in Chris Christie over efforts by the Justice Department to end segregation in the South", and "[Christie] would have been happy to have a referendum on civil rights rather than fighting and dying in the streets of the South."
+Personal life

-Christie responded, "What I said was I’m sure that civil rights advocates would have liked to have this as another option but it was not available to them, yet you have numbnuts like Reed Gusciora who put out a statement comparing me to George Wallace and Lester Maddox."
-The two later amended their differences.
+In December 2006, Gusciora publicly acknowledged his homosexuality, thereby becoming the first ever openly gay member of the New Jersey Legislature.
+In January 2012, he was joined by Assemblyman Tim Eustace, the openly gay mayor of Maywood, who was elected to the General Assembly from the 38th district.